 The CARES Act passed on March 27th.
 It will send American taxpayers $1,200 stimulus checks starting in April 2020.
 It will also provide low-cost loans to corporations and small business struggling during this outbreak.

 Taxpayers earning up to $75,000 ($150,000 for married couples) per year would receive a $1,200 stimulus check, and payments go LOWER for those earning $76,000 – $99,000 ($198k for married couples) per year.
 If your tax filing status is Head of Household, the income limit is $112,500.

 It also provides $500 per qualifying child (16 years old and under).

-Who Gets A Stimulus Check?
+Who Gets A Stimulus Check in 2020?

 If you are under the adjust gross income limits on your 2019 tax return (or 2018 if no 2019 return filed yet), you would receive a check.
 You would also receive additional money if you have qualifying children (16 years old and under).